gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.8.4.0  2013/11/14 Splitted the 'Minimum Inductance' equation in another attempt to allow more column room for the description. v3.8.3.0  2013/11/14 Splitted the 'Minimum Output Capacitance' equation into two lines, and made the 'Minimum Inductance' equation smaller in another attempt to allow more column room for the description. v3.8.2.0  2013/11/14 Made the 'Minimum Output Capacitance' equation on the LT3745 calculator smaller to allow more table column room for the description.
+v3.8.5.0  2013/11/18 Removed all commented calculator code which is now in candy-calc.
+Updated candy-calc API calls to match new cc namespace (using cc.input and cc.output). v3.8.4.0  2013/11/14 Splitted the 'Minimum Inductance' equation in another attempt to allow more column room for the description. v3.8.3.0  2013/11/14 Splitted the 'Minimum Output Capacitance' equation into two lines, and made the 'Minimum Inductance' equation smaller in another attempt to allow more column room for the description. v3.8.2.0  2013/11/14 Made the 'Minimum Output Capacitance' equation on the LT3745 calculator smaller to allow more table column room for the description.